joesteinkamp/design-knowledge-base/5_Leadership/Management/reports-peer-one-on-ones.md

 **Frequency:** *Consider having these check-ins at least once a quarter.*

+*Make them feel comfortable and know that their feedback is confidential and will be filtered through you as their manager. *

 ## Pre-Call Survey
 Questions to get a basic understanding on how a person can improve.
 You do it before to cover the basics then go deeper on things in the one-on-one conversation.